-Our principal stockholders Sanken and OEP beneficially own, in the aggregate, approximately 68.4% of our outstanding common stock.
+Our principal stockholders Sanken and OEP beneficially own, in the aggregate, approximately 63.6% of our outstanding common stock as of March 25, 2022.
 In addition, Sanken currently intends to maintain its majority ownership interest in us.
 The Stockholders' Agreement gives each of Sanken and OEP SKNA, L.P., a fund affiliated with OEP (the "OEP Investor") (in each case, for so long such party beneficially owns at least 5% of our common stock) certain rights with respect to the composition of our board of directors, including certain rights to designate members of our board of directors.
 As a result, these stockholders and their affiliates will have significant influence over the management and affairs of our company, as well as the ability to control the outcome of matters submitted to our stockholders for approval, including the election of directors and the approval of significant corporate transactions, including any merger, consolidation or sale of all or substantially all of our assets and the issuance or redemption of equity interests in certain circumstances.
-The interests of these stockholders could attempt to delay or prevent a change in control of our company, even if such change in control would benefit our other stockholders, which could deprive our other stockholders of an opportunity to receive a premium for their common stock.
+The interests of these stockholders may not always coincide with, and in some cases may conflict with, our interests and the interests of our other stockholders.
+For instance, these stockholders could attempt to delay or prevent a change in control of our company, even if such change in control would benefit our other stockholders, which could deprive our other stockholders of an opportunity to receive a premium for their common stock.
 This concentration of ownership may also affect the prevailing market price of our common stock due to investors' perceptions that conflicts of interest may exist or arise.
 As a result, this concentration of ownership may not be in your best interests.